 I can appreciate and imagine that Rightmove’s forever increasing fees are causing great concerns for agents, so I understand the rebellion.
 I know many agents are rooting for OTM to succeed, but this new proposition doesn’t seem to be an ideal or fair solution.

-What does it mean for landlords?
+What does it mean for landlords and sellers?
+Where should you market your property?

 I know many agents frequent my blog, so if you’re one of them, I’d be interested to hear your stance on the matter- whether you decided to make the switch or not.
 If so, what was your reasoning?
 Similarly, if you decided to pass, why?